A topic from the subject of Literature Review in Chemistry.

 Conclusion

 Thermochemistry and thermodynamics are essential branches of chemistry that provide a fundamental understanding of the energetics and spontaneity of chemical reactions.
-They have wide-ranging applications in various scientific and industrial fields.
+They have wide-ranging applications in various scientific and industrial fields, from materials science to environmental chemistry.

 Enthalpy of Reaction Experiment